 New York Post

-The New York Post (NY Post) is an American conservative daily tabloid newspaper published in New York City.
+The New York Post (NY Post), founded as the New York Evening Post (originally New-York Evening Post), is an American conservative daily tabloid newspaper published in New York City.
 The Post also operates three online sites: NYPost.com; PageSix.com, a gossip site; and Decider.com, an entertainment site.
-The newspaper was founded in 1801 by Alexander Hamilton, a Federalist and Founding Father who was appointed the nation's first Secretary of the Treasury by George Washington.
-The newspaper became a respected broadsheet in the 19th century, under the name New York Evening Post (originally New-York Evening Post).
+The newspaper was founded in 1801 by Alexander Hamilton, a Federalist and Founding Father who was appointed the nation's first secretary of the treasury by George Washington.
 Its most notable 19th-century editor was William Cullen Bryant.
+The newspaper became a respected broadsheet in the 19th century.
 In the mid-20th century, the newspaper was owned by Dorothy Schiff, who developed the tabloid format that has been used since by the newspaper.
-In 1976, Rupert Murdoch's News Corp bought the Post for US$30.5 million (equivalent to $163 million in 2023).
-As of 2023, the New York Post is the fourth-largest newspaper by print circulation among all U.S. newspapers.
+In 1976, Rupert Murdoch's News Corp bought the Post for US$30.5 million (equivalent to $169 million in 2024).
+In October 2020, the New York Post's Hunter Biden laptop story became the subject of controversy after it was reportedly suppressed on social media before the 2020 U.S. presidential election.
+As of 2023, the New York Post is the third-largest newspaper by print circulation among all U.S. newspapers.

 References